CMSgov/bcda-static-site/src/_pages/v3/api-documentation/how-to-migrate-v3.md

 Because the v2 and v3 Patient IDs will not match, in order to match a v3 patient to a patient you already have in your database, the best way is to use the MBI and demographics.
 The MBI and demographics should match between versions of BCDA.

-To find the MBI in the FHIR Patient resource, look at the `Patient.identifiers` element for an identifier where the `Identifier.system` is `http://hl7.org/fhir/sid/us-mbi`.
+To find the MBI in the FHIR Patient resource, look at the `Patient.identifier` element for an identifier where the `identifier.system` is `http://hl7.org/fhir/sid/us-mbi`.
 The `identifier.value` will be the MBI.

-Example v3 `Patient.identifiers` element:
+Example v3 `Patient.identifier` element:

 {% capture curlSnippet %}{% raw %}
 {